brett3182/TCL-Workshop/README.md

 **Event 1: User does not provide a CSV file**

-Here after the command 'vsdsynth' no csv file is mentioned as an argument.
+Here after the command 'vsdsynth' no csv file is provided as an argument.
 The shell script notices this and flags an error.

 ![image alt](https://github.com/brett3182/TCL-Workshop/blob/main/Images/Module_1_Outputs/1.png?raw=true)

 **Event 2: User provides incorrect CSV file**

-Here a CSV file my.csv is mentioned after the command but this file doesn't exist.
+Here a CSV file my.csv is provided after the command but this file doesn't exist.

 ![image alt](https://github.com/brett3182/TCL-Workshop/blob/main/Images/Module_1_Outputs/2.png?raw=true)